 Few things make a home more ready for the holidays than beautiful, bright decorations to celebrate the season.
 With this in mind, we’d like to provide you with some essential electrical safety tips to avoid any emergencies that tend to come up around this time of year.

-1. Avoid stapling Christmas lights to your home’s exterior.
+1. Avoid stapling Holiday lights to your home’s exterior.

 Although a staple gun might seem like the quickest way to get your home decorated for the holidays, this method poses a risk to your safety.
 The staples can puncture or cut into the insulation around the wiring and expose it, which increases the risk of an electrical fire.
 Instead, opt for clips and hooks.